DVLA Number Plates

 It’s important that you retain your valid V750 safely – as this will prove that you have the legal right to your custom number plate, and you can therefore use this to imprint the design on plates with a local number plate creator.

 If you need to get in touch with the registrations wing of the DVLA, you can do so with ease.
-The main registration contact number is 0843 903 3770 – and there’s even an online form you can complete to email the team directly.
+You can opt to call the main registration contact number, or there’s an online form you can complete to email the team directly.